 Tip: Do not forget your passport, it is essential for the booking of tickets and the ride!

-Editor's note: The Hong Kong-Zhuhai-Macao Bridge will open in 2018.
+Editor's note: The Hong Kong-Zhuhai-Macao Bridge opened 2018.
 The bridge spans the Pearl River Delta and connects Hong Kong with Macao and mainland China.
-Border installations are being built.
 Do not forget your passport, even if Macao and HK also belong to China!

 The "Good Wish Garden" at Wong Tai Sin Temple in Kowloon is worth a visit for its colorful garden architecture and animal depictions.

 Statues of turtles, goats, dragons and multiple animal representations of all kinds can be found in the landscaped garden with multi-storey bridges and pools.
 A contemplative place to stroll and linger.